awsdocs/amazon-sns-developer-guide/doc_source/sns-vpc.md

 **Tip**
 Choose the **Refresh** button to see the latest stack status\.

-## Step 3: Confirm that your Amazon EC2 instance lacks internet access<a name="sns-vpc-tutorial-connection"></a>
+## Step 3: Confirm that your Amazon EC2 instance lacks internet access<a name="sns-vpc-connection"></a>

 The Amazon EC2 instance that was launched in your VPC in the previous step lacks internet access\.
 It disallows outbound traffic, and it's unable to publish messages to Amazon SNS\.
 Verify this by logging in to the instance\.
 Then, attempt to connect to a public endpoint, and attempt to message Amazon SNS\.

-At this point in the tutorial, the publish attempt fails\.
+At this point, the publish attempt fails\.
 In a later step, after you create a VPC endpoint for Amazon SNS, your publish attempt succeeds\.

 **To connect to your Amazon EC2 instance**